The pound fell almost 1 percent against the dollar, euro and yen over concerns that Britain would quit the European Union

 The figures should support the view that the Fed will gradually raise interest rates this year as forecast, but markets remained sceptical, given slowing global growth and market turbulence.

 The euro weakened against the dollar to $1.1110 but stayed within its well-worn range in the past few days.

-Against the yen, the common currency fetched 125.49 yen, not far from 2 1/2-year low of 125.02 yen touched on Friday and earlier on Monday.For all the latest currencies and forex rate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Against the yen, the common currency fetched 125.49 yen, not far from 2 1/2-year low of 125.02 yen touched on Friday and earlier on Monday.forex rate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.